Everything we know about ‘Killers of the Flower Moon’ starring Leonardo DiCaprio

 What does the Killers of the Flower Moon trailer show?

 A scene shows a vast expanse of Osage Nation land where drilling for oil is taking place.
 Ernest is seen reading a book about the Osage Nation.
-As his voice narrates a passage from the book about “so many hungry wolves,” the scene depicts several white people at a railway station giving cold, hard looks at Mollie as she walks past them in trepidation.
+As his voice narrates a passage from the book about “so many hungry wolves,” the scene depicts several white people walking past Mollie giving her cold, hard looks.

 As the Killers of the Flower Moon trailer progresses, murders, mayhem, gunfights and arson are seen.
 It ends with a group of rich white people apparently posing for a photo, as Leonardo DiCaprio’s voice poses the question about the “wolves” in the picture.